Pourskyy/NewbieVim/docs/git-github-setup.md

 It will ask for a password - you can leave it blank by pressing Enter twice (though a password adds extra security)

 - **Step 2**: Starting the key manager
-This part tells your computer to keep track of your new digital key.
+> This part tells your computer to keep track of your new digital key
 ```bash
 bashCopyeval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519